wmde/wikibase-release-pipeline/README.md

 # Build only the mediawiki/wikibase containers
 $ ./build.sh wikibase

-# Build only the query service container and save the docker image to a tarball
-$ ./build.sh --save-image wdqs

 # Build the wdqs container without using Dockers cache
 $ ./build.sh --no-cache wdqs
 ```